 My goal for students

-- I value the character of his community — deeply committed to teaching and learning, to caring for and educating our students well, to loving each other and the church, and to doing our work together in worship of the triune God.
+I value the character of this community—deeply committed to teaching and learning, to caring for and educating our students well, to loving each other and the church, and to doing our work together in worship of the triune God.